pharo-open-documentation/pharo-wiki/General/Pragmas.md

 ## Examples of pragma usage

-Pragmas are used for many things in Pharo and you can find examples by browsing Pharo code.
+Pragmas are used for many things in Pharo and you can find examples of their usage by browsing Pharo code using them.

 For example, the setting framework is built with pragmas.
 The pragma `<systemSetting>` is used to register new settings the setting browser.